-Based on Larimer County GIS data downloaded in December 2018 from Larimer County's GIS Digital Data, the Alternative 3 (Option C) Corridor is located outside of designated wildfire hazard areas.
+Based on Larimer County GIS data downloaded in December 2018 from Larimer County's GIS Digital Data, the Alternative 3 (Option C) Corridor and Alternative I-25 Crossing Corridor areis located outside of designated wildfire hazard areas.
 With the exception of the source water pump station, the majority of the TWP is underground including the water pipeline and underground appurtenances that would not be susceptible to wildfires.